Tomstaib/SEP_DMPG/README.md

 # Purpose

 This software is designed to extend the [DMPG](https://gitlab.com/digitaltwinml/DMPG) to integrate a website for distributing jobs(experiments) to a SLURM cluster.
 These experiments can be created on the website and consist of Sources, Servers and Sinks.
-For further documentation refer to [Docs](./docs/).
+For further information fell free to explore the [documentation](./docs/).

 # License